awslabs/aws-cloudfront-extensions/docs-ig/en/cost.md

 ## Real time monitoring with CloudFront real-time logs

- As of August 2022, to monitor 10 metrics for one CloudFront distribution which has 60 records (2KB) every second, the estimated cost of using this solution is $88.56 per month in the US East (N. Virginia) Region (excludes free tier).
+ As of March 2023, to monitor 10 metrics for one CloudFront distribution which has 60 records (2KB) every second, the estimated cost of using this solution is $88.56 per month in the US East (N. Virginia) Region (excludes free tier).

 |  Service  | Dimensions | Cost/Month |